SIRREG001/alx-system_engineering-devops/0x00-shell_basics/README.md

-100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs deletes all files in the current working directory that ends with ~ 102-tree creates a directory welcom/, welcome/to, welcome/to/school in the current directory
+100-lets_move moves all files beginning with an uppercase letter to the directory /tmp/u 101-clean_emacs deletes all files in the current working directory that ends with ~ 102-tree creates a directory welcom/, welcome/to, welcome/to/school in the current directory 103-commas lists all the files in the directory separated by commas